Chart Color Schemes

 East Bendigo - Kennington has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects likely impacting this area.
-Notable initiatives include St Aidans Road Kennington Social Housing, Prime Business Park, Marnie Place Estate, and Kennington Reservoir Dam Wall Rehabilitation.
-The following list details those expected to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 22 projects that may impact this region.
+Notable projects include St Aidans Road Kennington Social Housing, Prime Business Park, Marnie Place Estate, and Kennington Reservoir Dam Wall Rehabilitation.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.